LISTEN TO MY LATEST PODCAST EPISODE

 Upon receiving the sample, carefully check the garment’s seams, edges, and closures from inside out.
 Don’t be afraid to pull on the seams to check for seam slippage and open seams.
 Be mindful and extra vigilant of sneaky garment defects that can potentially ruin the design you worked so hard for.

-Effectively call-out garment construction defects in your sample evaluation form
+Call-out garment construction defects in your sample evaluation form

 Implement quality control measures